iosefa/pixltsnorm/README.md

 ## Acknowledgements

-- **Joseph Emile Honour Percival** performed the initial research during his PhD at **Kyoto University**, where the pixel-level time-series normalization idea was first applied to multi-sensor analysis.
+- **Joseph Emile Honour Percival** performed the initial research in 2021 during his PhD at **Kyoto University**, where the pixel-level time-series normalization idea was first applied to multi-sensor analysis.
 - The global bridging logic is inspired by Roy et al. (2016), which outlines regression-based continuity for Landsat sensors across large areas.

+Roy, David P., V. Kovalskyy, H. K. Zhang, Eric F. Vermote, L. Yan, S. S. Kumar, and A. Egorov.
+"Characterization of Landsat-7 to Landsat-8 reflective wavelength and normalized difference vegetation index continuity."
+Remote sensing of Environment 185 (2016): 57-70.

 ---